-A notable culprit is the lack of timing in computing abstractions.
-Indeed, this lack has been exploited heavily in such computer science disciplines as architecture, programming languages, operating systems, and networking.
+The lack of timing in computing abstractions has been exploited heavily in such computer science disciplines as architecture, programming languages, operating systems, and networking.
 In architecture, for example, although synchronous digital logic delivers precise timing determinacy, advances have made it difficult or impossible to estimate or predict the execution time of software.
 Modern processor architectures use memory hierarchy (caches), dynamic dispatch, and speculative execution to improve average case performance of software, at the expense of predictability.
-These techniques make it nearly impossible to tell how long it will take to execute a particular piece of code.
-To deal with these architectural problems, embedded software designers may choose alternative processor architectures such as programmable DSPs not only for efficiency reasons, but also for predictability of timing.
+These techniques make it nearly impossible to tell how long it will take to execute a particular piece of code.1 To deal with these architectural problems, embedded software designers may choose alternative processor architectures such as programmable DSPs not only for efficiency reasons, but also for predictability of timing.